 It\’s important to note that the specific regulations and requirements for private limited companies may vary depending on the jurisdiction in which the company is registered.
 It\’s advisable to consult with a legal or business professional familiar with the local laws and regulations before establishing a private limited liability company.

 - Ownership: The business is owned by shareholders who may be between two and fifty persons in number.

-- Objective: The major aim of private limited company is to make profit.
+- Objective: The major aim of a private limited company is to make a profit.

 - Legal entity: The business is a separate legal entity and is different from the owners of the business.
 The business can sue or be sued in its own name, without involving the owners.